ultralytics/ultralytics/docs/guides/hyperparameter-tuning.md

 Hyperparameters are high-level, structural settings for the algorithm.
 They are set prior to the training phase and remain constant during it.
 Here are some commonly tuned hyperparameters in Ultralytics YOLO:

-- **Learning Rate**: Determines the step size at each iteration while moving towards a minimum in the loss function.
+- **Learning Rate** `lr0`: Determines the step size at each iteration while moving towards a minimum in the loss function.
-- **Batch Size**: Number of training samples utilized in one iteration.
+- **Batch Size** `batch`: Number of images processed simultaneously in a forward pass.
-- **Number of Epochs**: An epoch is one complete forward and backward pass of all the training examples.
+- **Number of Epochs** `epochs`: An epoch is one complete forward and backward pass of all the training examples.
-- **Architecture Specifics**: Such as anchor box sizes, number of layers, types of activation functions, etc.
+- **Architecture Specifics**: Such as channel counts, number of layers, types of activation functions, etc.

 <p align="center">
   <img width="640" src="https://user-images.githubusercontent.com/26833433/263858934-4f109a2f-82d9-4d08-8bd6-6fd1ff520bcd.png" alt="Hyperparameter Tuning Visual">